Parametric-resonance entangling gates with a tunable coupler

-To reduce the impact of flux noise under modulation, parametric gates are typically operated at the AC sweet spot~\cite{Didier20,Hong20}, where the resurgence of dephasing time occurs~\cite{Didier20,Schuyler}.
-Because the modulation amplitude of the qubit is determined by the detuning between the qubits, parametric-resonance gates may not necessarily be operated at the AC sweet spot, resulting in short dephasing times.
-To mitigate the impact of flux noise, one can design qubits close in frequency such that the modulation only steers the qubit by tens of megahertz from the DC sweet spot.
+To reduce the impact of flux noise under modulation, parametric gates are typically operated at the ac sweet spot~\cite{Didier20,Hong20,Schuyler}.
+Because the modulation amplitude of the qubit is determined by the detuning between the qubits, parametric-resonance gates may not necessarily be operated at the ac sweet spot, resulting in short dephasing times.
+To mitigate the impact of flux noise, one can design qubits close in frequency such that the modulation only steers the qubit by tens of megahertz from the dc sweet spot.
 Alternatively, one can create a dynamical sweet spot at the gate operating flux bias of the qubit by using bichromatic modulation \cite{Didier21,Koch20}, which can also be used to optimize the sideband weights.